framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 These are the shaders that I consider essential to screenshotting.
 If you have to leave with something from this list, it is among these.

 ### Depth of Field
-One of the advantages of using reshade over other post-processing softwares (besides the obvious real-time post-processing) is the use of the depth buffer.
+One of the advantages of using reshade over other post-processing software (besides the obvious real-time post-processing) is the use of the depth buffer.
 With a depth buffer, effects like depth of field become second nature whereas if you would want to apply said effect with another software, not only will it take way more time, it would probably not look as good as it does with reshade.

 - [**CinematicDOF**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/CinematicDOF.fx): Based on various scientific papers and the most "realistic" and most used Depth of Field shader.
 It has near-plane bleed, configurable highlights, high performance, easy-to-use focusing code, and great bokeh.
 Please see the [Full guide on this site](Shaders/cinematicdof.htm).
 - [**LightDOF**](https://github.com/Otakumouse/stormshade/blob/master/v4.X/reshade-shaders/Shader%20Library/Alternate/LightDoF.fx): Doesn't tank performance and easy to configure.
 - [**quintDoF**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_dof.fx): A Depth of Field shader that aspires to give movie-quality bokeh blur to video games.
 It provides a very high-quality DoF effect with artistic controls, ideal for both screenshots and gameplay.
 The bokeh discs it produces can be polygonal, circular, and anything in between.
 It also features a disc occlusion feature (where the bokeh discs look like a boolean intersection between 2 circles) and chromatic aberration at bokeh shape edges.
 This is done by a unique gradient-based algorithm that has a very low constant cost ignorant of scene complexity or blur settings.
 To prohibit focused areas from bleeding their color into blurred areas the shader employs a highly sophisticated solution that is capable of mitigating this artifact completely without the overhead of common solutions that also mostly underperform.
-- [**qUINTPhysical DoF**](https://www.patreon.com/mcflypg): Martys new dof shader with really nice bokeh highlights.
+- [**qUINTPhysical DoF**](https://www.patreon.com/mcflypg): Marty's new dof shader with really nice bokeh highlights.

 ### Deband